Jri-creator/rokomote/README.md

    - `chmod +x rokomote.sh`
 3. (Optional) Move the script to a directory in your `PATH` for easier use
+    - Rename rokomote.sh to rokomote (no ending)
-    - `sudo mv rokomote.sh /usr/local/bin/rokomote`
+    - `sudo mv rokomote /usr/local/bin/rokomote`
     -    -    Now you can run the program simply by typing `rokomote` in any terminal.